ipfs/js-ipfsd-ctl/README.md

 ## ipfsd-ctl environment variables

 In additional to the API described in previous sections, `ipfsd-ctl` also supports several environment variables.
-This are often very usable when running in different environments, such as CI or when doing integration/interop testing.
+This are often very useful when running in different environments, such as CI or when doing integration/interop testing.

 _Environment variables precedence order is as follows.
 Top to bottom, top entry has highest precedence:_